-Work Breakdown Structure | By Duncan Haughey | minute read
+Work Breakdown Structure | By Duncan Haughey | Read time minutes

-A good project plan provides the following:
+A good quality project plan provides the following:

-- A roadmap (including clear milestones) everyone in the team can follow
+- A roadmap (including clear milestones) everyone in the team can follow.

-- A realistic project timescale
+- A realistic project timeline.

-- Details of resource requirements
+- Details of resource requirements.

-- Validation of the estimated cost
+- Validation of any estimated cost.

-- Identification of task slippage
+- Identification of task slippage.

-- Early warning of problems
+- Early warning of problems.

 It pays to use previous experience and lessons learned from similar projects:

-- How long did it take?
+- How long did the project take?

-- How much did it cost?
+- How much did the project cost?

 - What were the problem areas?

-- What were the successful areas?
+- What were the successful parts?

 Next, let's look at what's involved in planning a project with your team.